Engage. Connect. Transform.

 This program supports intensive student involvement in faculty supervised research at Trinity during the summer.
-Students receive a maximum stipend of $3,500 for 10 weeks’ full-time work, as well as on-campus housing.
+Students receive a stipend for up to 10 weeks’ full-time work, as well as on-campus housing.
 In addition, students are invited to participate in weekly lunches featuring speakers and panels.

 Support for Student Travel